 Ulna and Radius are two main bones in the forearm.
 Ulna runs along the outside of the wrist and Radius runs along the inside.
 A bony projection at the end of the ulna is called the ulnar styloid process.

 It fits into the cartilage of the wrist joint and plays an important role in the strength and flexibility of the wrist and forearm.
-A break if the bone in this area is called an ulnar styloid fracture.
+A break of the bone in this area is called an ulnar styloid fracture.

-The symptoms of Fracture:
+The Symptoms of Fracture:

 The main symptom of an ulnar styloid fracture is immediate pain.
 This type of fracture is usually accompanied by a radius fracture.
 In such a case, the pain is felt more on the inside of the wrist than near the ulnar styloid process.